 Industry Analysis & Industry Trends

 Motor vehicle manufacturers have been completely defeated by import competition over the past five years.
-Production volumes have plummeted as consumer demand shifts away from locally manufactured vehicles due to the greater fuel efficiency of many imported vehicles.
-Importers have benefited from a high Australian dollar and tariff reductions.
-A decline in new car sales in 2009-10 as the global financial crisis continued was reversed over the past five years, but the subsequent growth was all in imported vehicle sales.
-Industry revenue is forecast to fall by a compound annual 1.5% over the five years through 2014-15, to be worth $10.3 billion.
+Production volumes have plummeted as consumer demand shifts away from locally manufactured vehicles, due to the greater fuel-efficiency of many imported vehicles.
+Importers have benefited from a high Australian dollar and tariff reductions over the past five years.
+New car sales declined in 2009-10 due to the global financial crisis, and though this trend has been reversed over the past five years, the subsequent growth was all in imported vehicle sales.
+Industry revenue is forecast to fall by a compound annual 1.5% over the five years through 2014-15, to reach $10.3 billion.